Objective: Knowledge of protein subcellular localization is vitally important for both

 in dealing with multi-label systems in which some proteins, known as “multiplex proteins”,

 may simultaneously occur in, or move between two or more subcellular location sites.
 Despite the

 fact that it is indeed a very powerful predictor, more efforts are definitely needed to further improve

 it.
 This is because pLoc-mVirus was trained by an extremely skewed dataset in which some

 subset was over 10 times the size of the other subsets.
 Accordingly, it cannot avoid the biased consequence

 caused by such an uneven training dataset.

-multi-label virus proteins.
+of multi-label virus proteins.

 Results: Cross-validation tests on exactly the same experiment-confirmed dataset have indicated